Are you looking for some fun things to do this summer in Portland, Oregon?

 Jamison Square – another free play fountain.

-Mccoy park has splash pad and playground for free.
+Mccoy park has a splash pad and playground for free.

 Movies in the Park – Starting June 28th – September 13 on movies are shown at various parks throughout the city on Thursdays, Fridays, Saturdays, and Sundays for free.